bocajs/NodeBotDays/README.md

 - Linux - Similar to Windows. if you have any issues doing an "npm i johnny-five" then here I've included the "node_modules" directory that you'll need.

-# PINS on teh ESP8266 D1 Mini
+# PINS on the ESP8266 D1 Mini
 Some Extra notes about the ESP8266 D1 Mini's PINs.
 This are NOT important unless you run into an issue:

 NOTE: nc = not connected